-One of the most exciting cultural projects in Australia, the landmark Powerhouse Precinct at Parramatta in the geographical heart of Sydney represents a major investment by the New South Wales Government.
+One of the most exciting cultural projects in Australia, the Powerhouse Parramatta is the largest investment in arts and culture in New South Wales since the Sydney Opera House.

 The competition process is endorsed by the Australian Institute of Architects.